etingof/softboxen/README.md

     Last login on 01.03.2020

 Interactive menus will guide you through the implemented commands.

+Alternatively, one could fire up `softboxen-restapi` server (that hosts simulated network device models) and point `softboxen-cli` CLI frontend to it.

 ## How to simulate a new box